Does Intellia Therapeutics (NTLA) Pay a Dividend? (2026)

 The bottom line on the NTLA dividend

-Intellia Therapeutics (NTLA) is not an income stock; if you own it, it is for growth or total return, not the dividend.
+There is not one.
+Intellia Therapeutics (NTLA) is a total-return holding: it either works through the share price or it does not work.
+If you own it, own it for that reason, and build the income part of your portfolio elsewhere.
 For the full picture see the NTLA guide.
 Walnut can show how NTLA fits your real portfolio.
 It is not an investment adviser.

 FAQ